saurabhs051/DSA/Graph/07 Good Questions/Cheapest Flights Within K Stops/README.md

 ✅ **Why it works:**

-- Maintains a **temporary cost array per level** to avoid polluting global state.
+- Maintains a **temporary cost per level** to avoid polluting global state.
 - Only pushes neighbors if the **new path is cheaper** than any seen before.
 - Stops exactly after `k+1` layers (k stops = k+1 nodes visited).